What Is Costochondritis?

 Pain Control (1-4 weeks)

-Topical NSAIDs (diclofenac gel) as first line.
-Oral NSAIDs if moderate pain.
+Topical NSAIDs (diclofenac gel) first-line.
+Oral NSAIDs for moderate pain.
 Local heat.
 Acetaminophen as an alternative.

 If Refractory (4-8 weeks)

-Local injection with anesthetic and corticosteroid into the most painful costochondral joint.
+Local injection of anesthetic and corticosteroid into the most painful costochondral joint.
 Physical therapy for postural correction.

 Recurrence Prevention